puppetlabs/trapperkeeper/README.md

 * `--config/-c`: The path to the configuration file or directory.
 This option is required, and is used to initialize the configuration service.
-* `--bootstrap-config/-b`: This argument is optional; if specified, the value should be a path to a bootstrap configuration file that trapperkeeper will use (instead of looking for `bootstrap.cfg` in the current working directory or on the classpath)
+* `--bootstrap-config/-b`: This argument is optional; if specified, the value should be a path to a bootstrap configuration file that Trapperkeeper will use (instead of looking for `bootstrap.cfg` in the current working directory or on the classpath)
 * `--debug/-d`: This option is not required; it's a flag, so it will evaluate to a boolean.
 If `true`, sets the logging level to DEBUG, and also sets the `:debug` key in the configuration map provided by the configuration-service.

-### `main` and trapperkeeper
+### `main` and Trapperkeeper

-There are three different ways that you can initiate trapperkeeper's bootstrapping
+There are three different ways that you can initiate Trapperkeeper's bootstrapping
 process:

-#### Defer to trapperkeeper's `main` function
+#### Defer to Trapperkeeper's `main` function

-In your leinengen project file, you can simply specify trapperkeeper's `main` as your `:main`:
+In your leinengen project file, you can simply specify Trapperkeeper's `main` as your `:main`:

     :main puppetlabs.trapperkeeper.main

-Then you can simply use `lein run --config ...` to launch your app, or `lein uberjar` to build an executable jar file that calls trapperkeeper's `main`.
+Then you can simply use `lein run --config ...` to launch your app, or `lein uberjar` to build an executable jar file that calls Trapperkeeper's `main`.

-#### Call trapperkeeper's `main` function from your code
+#### Call Trapperkeeper's `main` function from your code

-If you don't want to defer to trapperkeeper as your `:main` namespace, you can simply call trapperkeeper's `main` from your own code.
-All that you need to do is to pass along the command line arguments, which trapperkeeper needs for initializing bootstrapping, configuration, etc.  Here's what that might look
+If you don't want to defer to Trapperkeeper as your `:main` namespace, you can simply call Trapperkeeper's `main` from your own code.
+All that you need to do is to pass along the command line arguments, which Trapperkeeper needs for initializing bootstrapping, configuration, etc.  Here's what that might look
 like: